 Monitoring existing backlinks involves much more than regularly creating a list of referring links to your website.

-A backlink tool should help you to permanently monitor your long-term link growth, changes in the link structure and upgrades and downgrades of individual backlinks.
+A backlink tool should help you to permanently monitor your long-term link growth, changes in the link structure, and upgrades and downgrades of individual backlinks.
 This is important to ensure natural link growth and to react to unnatural looking peaks or movements in link growth.
-This way, you can quickly identify links that may have a negative impact on your rankings.
+This way, you can quickly identify links that may harm your rankings.

 Check the backlink or domain strength

 Not only should the backlink tool be able to display the link origin, but also the strength of the backlinks.
 This is important to assess the value of existing links to your website.
 However, this functionality is even more relevant in connection with a competitor analysis.
 Because if you can accurately assess the strength of backlinks from competitor sites, you can decide whether you should also target these link sources for your backlink strategy.